maximbilan/iOS-Dragon-Mobile-SDK-Example/README.md

 }
 </pre>

-You can check and try this in current repository.
+You can check and try this in current repository.<br>
 It’s modified sample from <a href="http://dragonmobile.nuancemobiledeveloper.com/public/index.php?task=prodDev#download">Nuance SDK</a>.